Ares-Developers/Ares-docs/new/killingdrivers.rst

   damaging the vehicle itself.
 The first passenger matching the vehicle's :tag:`Operator` is considered the driver.
 All other passengers will be ejected.
 Defaults to :value:`no`.

+  This logic respects :tag:`AffectsAllies` and :tag:`AffectsEnemies`.
 :tagdef:`[Warhead]KillDriver.Owner=enumeration - civilian,special,neutral`
   Specifies the house the units are assigned to.
 Defaults to :value:`special`.
 :tagdef:`[Warhead]KillDriver.KillBelowPercent=float`
   Specifies the percentage of health a unit can not exceed to have its driver killed by a :tag:`KillDriver=yes` warhead.
 A unit above this health level is only damaged and the driver is not killed.
 Defaults to :value:`100%`.

+The following settings can make a unit immune to the Kill Driver logic:

 :tagdef:`[TechnoType]ProtectedDriver=boolean`
   Whether the driver of this vehicle cannot be killed, i.e. whether this vehicle is immune to :tag:`KillDriver`. :tag:`Organic=yes` and :tag:`Natural=yes`